 If you have already seen us at ToThePoint Massage, you will be aware that your muscles harbour an impressive number of sore spots, which are technically called trigger points.

 Although some of your trigger points send out pain signals, most do not.
-These trigger points are “latent”, which means that they are “sleeping”, but they have the potential to become active at any time.
+These trigger points are called “latent”, which means that they are “sleeping”, but they have the potential to become active at any time.
 Sometimes a minor movement is enough to trigger them into starting to refer pain.

 For example, you might have lower back pain only while you are gardening.
 What could happen is that you use a specific muscle in a way that it becomes overloaded during this activity.
 This might activate a certain latent trigger point which in turn triggers pain in your lower back.

 By the next day this pain is often gone, but the trigger point remains.
 You can feel it by pressing on it.
-While you’re usually not aware of these latent trigger points, they are still there, and they result in dysfunction of the affected muscles.
+While you’re usually not aware of these latent trigger points, they are still there, and they result in dysfunction of the affected muscles1.

 Every trigger point stiffens and hardens the affected muscle, both shortening and widening it at the same time.
 This causes the muscle to react differently, which in turn means it is less and less able to perform the movements it was designed to perform.